 What is healthy food?
 We start from the assumption that food must contribute to the health of the individual who eats it and of the community as a whole, including how and where it is grown.
 (See food.sustainlv.org for more information.)

-The specific activities depend on what is happening in the community at the time, but an intern can expect to work on some or all of the following:
+The specific activities are based partly on what is happening in the community at the time, but an intern can expect to work on some or all of the following:

-- Understand and update the large body of research showing the effects of the industrialized food system;
+- Understand and update research on environmental nutrition and showing the effects of the industrialized food system

 - Create posters, articles, fact sheets, and/or oral presentations to groups to raise awareness various aspects of sustainability in the food system